-This Forest Stewardship Plan (FSP) has been written and prepared by Probyn Log Ltd., the Yale First Nation, the Cheam First Nation, Seabird Island Forestry Limited Partnership (Seabird Island First Nation), and Skwo:wech Forestry Limited Partnership (Sq'ewlets First Nation) as forest tenure holders in accordance with the Forest and Range Practices Act and the associated regulatory framework.
-As such, this FSP's sole purpose is to illustrate how the Plan Holders will manage forest resources, which are subject to the Plan Holders' management, in accordance with the Forest and Range Practices Act and th
+This Forest Stewardship Plan (FSP) has been written and prepared by Probyn Log Ltd., the Yale First Nation, the Cheam First Nation, and Seabird Island Forestry Limited Partnership (Seabird Island First Nation) as forest tenure holders in accordance with the Forest and Range Practices Act and the associated regulatory framework.
+As such, this FSP's sole purpose is to illustrate how the Plan Holders will manage forest resources, which are subject to the Plan Holders' management, in accordance with the Forest and Range Practices Act and the Objectives Set by Government described within.